firatozdemir/oadat-evaluate/README.md

 - task_str: String variable that identifies the experiment to be trained for.
 Full list of experiments are
 `['msfd_lv128,li', 'swfd_lv128,li', 'swfd_lv128,sc', 'swfd_ss32,sc', 'swfd_ss64,sc', 'swfd_ss128,sc', 'scd_ss32,vc', 'scd_lv128,vc', 'scd_ss64,vc', 'scd_ss128,vc', 'scd_lv128,li', 'scd_lv256,ms', 'seg_ss32,vc', 'seg_ss128,vc', 'seg_ss64,vc', 'seg_lv128,li', 'seg_lv128,vc', 'seg_vc,vc']`
 - fname_out: Path to the file where you want the computed metrics to be saved to.

-When evaluating one of the provided pretrained networks, this is sufficient.
+When evaluating one of the provided pretrained networks, this is sufficient (NOTE: [Git LFS files are only hosted in renku gitlab instance](https://renkulab.io/gitlab/firat.ozdemir/oadat-evaluate)).
 However, when evaluating a custom serialized model, you need to uncomment the following two lines and provide:
 - path_serialized_model: Path to the directory where the serialized model is saved to.

-Sample script to evaluate a pretrained translation model (same logic applies to evaluating segmentation model):
+Sample script to evaluate a pretrained translation model (same logic applies to evaluating segmentation model) (NOTE: [Git LFS files are only hosted in renku gitlab instance](https://renkulab.io/gitlab/firat.ozdemir/oadat-evaluate)):
 ```python
 import utils
 import eval_translation